Gene Chandler: Career

 After several years performing concerts, Chandler decided to become more involved with music production.
 He formed a production company and two record labels: Bamboo and Mister Chand.
 Chandler produced a hit with "Groovy Situation", released on Mercury Records in 1970, which reached number 12 on the Billboard Hot 100 and number eight on the Billboard R&B charts: his second-greatest success, after "Duke of Earl".
-"Groovy Situation" sold over a million copies and was certified gold by the RIAA in November of that year.
+"Groovy Situation" sold more than a million copies and was certified gold by the RIAA in November of that year.

 Chandler had produced "Backfield in Motion" in 1969 for Mel and Tim on Bamboo Records, which reached number three on the R&B chart and the top 10 of the Billboard Hot 100.
 He followed this in 1970 with "Good Guys Only Win in the Movies" for the duo; the song reached number 17 on the R&B chart and number 45 on the pop-music chart.

 Later that year, Chandler recorded the album Gene and Jerry: One on One with fellow Chicago artist Jerry Butler.
 He also was featured along with the Impressions, LeRoy Hutson and Curtis Mayfield on the live album Curtis in Chicago (1973).
 Chandler sang on Arthur Louis's album Knocking on Heaven's Door (1974), with Eric Clapton.
 A period with Curtom Records, a label co-founded by Mayfield, resulted in four self-produced singles; none charted.

 Chandler had some success with disco-style music during the late 1970s, making records with his former producer Carl Davis which included "Get Down", "When You're #1" and "Does She Have a Friend?"
 Appointed executive vice-president of Davis' Chi-Sound Records, he worked with reggae singer Johnny Nash.
 During the mid to late 1970s, a resurgence of interest in 1950s music and pop culture inspired disc jockey Wolfman Jack to organize a tour by vintage acts, including Chandler.

 "Duke of Earl" was sampled by Cypress Hill on "Hand on the Pump" from their album Cypress Hill (1991), and Chandler's song "Hallelujah, I Love Her So" was sampled on their album Black Sunday (1993).
 In 1997, he received a Pioneer Award from the Rhythm and Blues Foundation.

 In 1988, "Duke of Earl" was included on the soundtrack of Hairspray; "Groovy Situation" appeared on Anchorman: Music from the Motion Picture (2004).
 In 2002, "Duke of Earl" was inducted into the Grammy Hall of Fame.
 "Duke of Earl" was selected by the Rock and Roll Hall of Fame as one of its "500 Songs That Shaped Rock and Roll".
 In 2016, Chandler was honored in his hometown of Chicago by having a street named after him for his industry accomplishments, hit records, and his civic and philanthropic efforts for the city and its people.

-His son, Defrantz Forest, sings with the Motown group The Originals.
+His son, Defrantz Forrest, sings with the Motown group The Originals.